deton57/oke-labs/oke-rancher/cluster.md

 5. Now we are going to use Mobaxterm terminal,
-We need to create a Public/Private key for the API, this is a different requirment than we did before.
+We need to create a Public/Private key for the API, this is a different requirement than we did before.

 you can open it and connect to your dev machine. command line/saved session ssh opc@{{public-ip}} -i private.key

-Once your'e in, run the following commands:
+Once you're in, run the following commands:

 opc@dev-machine-87165 ~]$
 ```ssh-keygen -t rsa -b 4096 -m PEM -f $HOME/id_rsa```